aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 5. Under **Stack instances**, you should see two stacks deployed.
 One in `us-east-1` and another in `us-west-2`.

 ![StackInstances](/static/intermediate/operations/stacksets/stackinstances.png)
 6. Navigate to **Exports**.
-You should see two Outputs with Export name `AWS-CloudFormationWorkshop-SubnetId1`, `AWS-CloudFormationWorkshop-SubnetId2,` and `AWS-CloudFormationWorkshop-VpcId`.
+You should see 3 exports named `AWS-CloudFormationWorkshop-SubnetId1`, `AWS-CloudFormationWorkshop-SubnetId2,` and `AWS-CloudFormationWorkshop-VpcId`.
 These exports are created in each region where you deployed your stack sets (`us-east-1` and `us-west-2`).

 ![StackSetExports](/static/intermediate/operations/stacksets/exports.png)